amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

 Time step controller
 --------------------

-The timestep is controlled by parameter *timestep controller type* and the related list of options.
+The time step is controlled by parameter *time step controller type* and the related list of options.
 Nonlinear solver is controlled by parameter *solver type*  and related list of options.
 Amanzi supports a few nonlinear solvers described in details in a separate section.

-The timestep controller *standard* is a simple timestep control mechanism which sets the next timestep based upon the previous timestep and how many nonlinear iterations the previous timestep took to converge.
+The time step controller *standard* is a simple timestep control mechanism which sets the next timestep based upon the previous timestep and how many nonlinear iterations the previous timestep took to converge.
-The next timestep is given by the following rule:
+The next time step is given by the following rule:

 * if :math:`N_k > N^{max}` then :math:`\Delta t_{k+1} = f_{reduction} \Delta t_{k}`
 * if :math:`N_k < N^{min}` then :math:`\Delta t_{k+1} = f_{increase} \Delta t_{k}`